LawleyClasses/230-spring2017/weekly_materials/week1/tuesdayExercise.md

 The text editor we'll be using in class for HTML, CSS, and Javascript is Visual Studio Code.
 It's free and cross-platform, and supports all of the technologies we'll be using the class.
 To get the most out of it, we're going to add some extensions.

 After launching Visual Studio Code, choose Extensions from the View menu.
-In the search box, find each of the following extensions and click the button to install them:
+Using the search box, find and install each of the following extensions:

+- Hasher
 - HTML CSS Support
 - HTML Snippets
 - HTMLHint
 - htmltagwrap
-- JS-CSS-HTML Formatter
 - jshint
 - Replace Smart Characters
 - stylelint
-- View in Browser

 We'll be talking in class about VS Code's built-in HTML tools (like Emmet), as well as the additional functionality that these extensions provide.